patrikturi/shifting-planet/README.md

 # Shifting Planet

+Your buildings are on a constantly changing surface.
+Use your construction tools to prevent any houses from getting destroyed by the terrain.

-This Game is made for a one week long game jam with the theme "shapeshift".
+This game was originally made for a one week long game jam with the theme "shapeshift".

+Status: gameplay is not complete, still work in progress.

 ## Development: